Procedural Design Systems: How Sailop Generates Infinite Palettes

 Step 2: Saturation and Lightness

-With the hue chosen, saturation and lightness are generated within usable ranges:
+With the hue chosen, saturation and lightness are pulled from usable ranges:

 function generateAccentColor(hue: number, rng: () => number) {